fpodalak/DataViz/README.md

 An interactive dashboard for exploring movie industry trends and analytics.

 ## Features:
-Industry Overview: Analyze box office trends, genre performance, and market patterns Movie Explorer: Search and filter through thousands of movies with detailed information Director & Actor Analytics: Explore collaboration networks and career trajectories Data Source:
+Industry Overview: Analyze box office trends, genre performance, and market patterns<br>
+Movie Explorer: Search and filter through thousands of movies with detailed information<br>
+Director & Actor Analytics: Explore collaboration networks and career trajectories<br>
+Data Source:<br>
-This dashboard uses the TMDB 5000 Movie Dataset, containing comprehensive information about movies, cast, crew, and financial performance.
+This dashboard uses the TMDB 5000 Movie Dataset, containing comprehensive information about movies, cast, crew, and financial performance.<br>

 Keep in mind that movies available in this dashboard are only up to 2017.